ahmadsmohammad/DataBaseProject/README.md

 1) Setting up:
-   - Download the .sql file found in the db folder.
+   - Download the .sql file found in the folder above.
    - Run it in mySQL workbench to set up database

 2) Download Django Code:
    - Download python code and set it in its own folder.
    - To run code "python manage.py runserver" in the "hospital_backend" directory
+   - make sure in */hospital_backend/settings.py* @ DATABASES the user and pass are set to your user and pass

 **CURRENT PROGRESS**
 - After starting the server, you can access (locally) these REST APIS to update DB...